Taliban - EP 1

 Policy outcome

-Major financial networks linking the Taliban with the narcotics industry have been disrupted, but the Taliban continues to have access to resources (primarily through forms of taxation/extortion), control significant territory, and use violence to achieve its political objectives..
-According to a 2018 Monitoring Team Report, the scale and depth of its cooperation with criminal networks have increased.
+Financial networks linking the Taliban with the narcotics industry were disrupted, but the Taliban continued to have access to resources, control significant territory and use violence to achieve its political objectives.
+The Taliban overthrow of the Ghani government in August 2021 illustrated the absence of discernible constraints on their military capability.

 Sanctions contribution